rails/webpacker/README.md

 ### HTTPS in development

-You may require the `webpack-dev-server` to serve views over HTTPS in development.
-To do this, set the `https` option for `webpack-dev-server` to `true` in `config/webpacker.yml`, then start the dev server as usual with `./bin/webpack-dev-server`.
+If you're using the `webpack-dev-server` in development, you can serve views over HTTPS by setting the `https` option for `webpack-dev-server` to `true` in `config/webpacker.yml`, then start the dev server as usual with `./bin/webpack-dev-server`.

 Please note that the `webpack-dev-server` will use a self-signed certificate, so your web browser will display a warning upon accessing the page.